 Google Display Network (GND) is a group of websites, videos and apps where PPC ads can appear.
 Website owners, by entering the Google AdSense programme, allow the search engine to display ads on their pages.

 Advertisers have the option to define their audience by keywords, specific website placements, interests, topics, age, gender and even parental status.
 The type of ads available on GDN are text ads, banners, animations and videos.

-Yandex Content Network, in contrary, only allows text ads as well as text ads enhanced with an image but that is not the same as banners.
+Yandex Content Network, in contrast, only allows text ads as well as text ads enhanced with an image, but that is not the same as banners.

 Yandex image ads look very similar to Facebook ads – a small image on the left hand side, with text on the right or underneath.

 The Yandex content network consists of hundreds of different websites and they can only be matched with your advertising message either contextually (via keywords) or through user interests – meaning that Yandex will look at previous search patterns of their users and display the ads matching their previous interest.
 You can exclude specific subjects of the page (for example game-related pages) only by adding negatives.
 What you can also do is exclude specific pages to avoid your ads being displayed there.